-Anita Ravi, MD, MPH, MSHP, FAAFP - CEO, Co-Founder
+Anita Ravi, MD, MPH, MSHP, FAAFP - President, CEO, Co-Founder, Founding Board Member

 Charina Betances is a Program Associate for the Trauma-Informed Linkage to Care (TLC) Clinic at the Institute for Family Health in New York City, and was the Program Associate at the PurpLE Clinic.
 She is dedicated to helping others and is a team player who received the 2018 Jackie Morais Award from the Mount Sinai Family Medicine Downtown Residency Program.

-Keisha is a first generation immigrant who was trafficked to the United States in her early childhood.
-She is a survivor leader, advocate and volunteer.
-She works as a Community Wellness Advocate in New York City and takes pride in helping her peers work through the adversity of trafficking.
+Keisha is a first-generation immigrant who was trafficked to the United States in her early childhood.
+She is a survivor leader, advocate, and volunteer.
+She is a founding board member at PurpLE Health Foundation in New York City and takes pride in helping her peers work through the adversity of trafficking.